emissary-ingress/emissary/user-guide/monitoring.md

 ### Prometheus Operator

-The [Prometheus Operator](https://github.com/coreos/prometheus-operator) for Kubernetes provides an easy way to manage your Prometheus deployment using Kubernetes-style resources with custom resource definitions (CRDs).
+The [Prometheus Operator](https://github.com/coreos/prometheus-operator) for Kubernetes provides an easy way to manage your Prometheus deployment using Kubernetes-style resources with Custom Resource Definitions (CRDs).

 In this section, we will deploy the Prometheus Operator using the standard YAML files.